johnantonn/landmarks-app/README.md

 - Angular
 - Parse

-More details about the various frameworks/packages utilized by the app can be found in *package.json*.
+The full list of packages utilized by the app can be found in *package.json*.

 ### Components